-The potential to generate more leads is a significant advantage of including sales funnels in your digital marketing plan.
+The potential to "generate high-quality leads" is a significant advantage of including sales funnels in your digital marketing plan.
 Businesses will inevitably attract new leads with funnels that have the proper content.

 The best kind of material to use relies on your company, your sector, and the kinds of leads you want to draw in.
 Learn more about the many forms of digital marketing.